Using the Arts Council Logo and Messaging in Your Materials

 You must display the N.C.
 Arts Council logo in all grant-related publicity and printed materials.
 Do not reproduce the logo from faxed or photocopied images.
 The logo must be reproduced as a unit without alteration.
 The logo may be no smaller than 1″ wide.
 The circle with the words “ARTS” must be a least the size of a nickel, although the size of a quarter is preferable.
 Please see the attached Visual Guide.

 In written communication, North Carolina Arts Council should always be written out on first reference.
 The use of NCAC is internal nomenclature for the arts industry so please do not use this on materials for the public.
 We prefer: North Carolina Arts Council or N.C.
 Arts Council on second reference.

 Web and Social Media USAGE:

-Please add a linked N.C.
-Arts Council logo to our primary website www.NCArts.org Join our social media network!
+Please makes sure that digital copies of the N.C.
+Arts Council logo link to our primary website www.NCArts.org.
+Join our social media network!

 Hash Tag: #NCArts